Transpennine Route Upgrade: Transpennine connectivity

-Since the closure of the Woodhead line, there are three remaining transpennine rail lines that connect Lancashire and Yorkshire.
+Since the closure of the Woodhead line, there are three transpennine rail lines connecting Lancashire and Yorkshire.
 To the south of the Huddersfield line is the Hope Valley Line which traverses even more difficult terrain including the 3.5 mi Totley Tunnel, and which in 2021 was allocated £137 million investment to improve capacity and connectivity between Manchester and Sheffield.
-To the north the Calder Valley line connects Manchester and Leeds via Rochdale and Bradford (where trains have to reverse).
-This line has been strengthened to allow its use as a diversionary route while the Huddersfield line is upgraded.
+To the north, the Calder Valley line connects Manchester and Leeds via Rochdale and Bradford, where trains have to reverse.